-- evaluating the Company's accounting policy to recognise exploration and evaluation assets against the criteria of the accounting standard; - assessing the Company's current rights to tenure for the Cockatoo Island project, by checking the ownership of the relevant licenses to government registries.
-We also tested for compliance with conditions, such as minimum expenditure requirements, on a sample of licenses; - testing the movements to E&E for the year by evaluating consistency to underlying records.
+- evaluating the Company's accounting policy to recognise exploration and evaluation assets using the criteria in the accounting standard; - assessing the Company's current rights to tenure for the Cockatoo Island project, by corroborating the ownership of the relevant licenses to government registries.
+We also tested for compliance with conditions, such as minimum expenditure requirements; - testing the movements to E&E for the year by evaluating consistency to underlying records.
 We also checked the movements against the Company's accounting policy and the requirements of the accounting standard; - evaluating documents, such as minutes of Board meetings and ASX announcements for consistency with the Company's stated intentions for continuing exploration and evaluation activities.
-We challenged this through interviews with key operational and finance personnel; - analysing the Company's determination of recoupment through successful development and exploitation of the Cockatoo Island project by evaluating the Company's documentation of planned future/continuing activities including work programmes and corporate budgets; and - assessing the Company's cash flow budget for evidence of the ability to fund continued activities and capacity of the Company to secure such funding.
+We corroborated this through interviews with key operational and finance personnel; - analysing the Company's determination of recoupment through successful development and exploitation of the Cockatoo Island project by evaluating the Company's documentation of planned future/continuing activities including work programmes and corporate budgets; and - comparing the results from the Company's publicly available exploration and evaluation activities regarding the existence of reserves for the consistency to the treatment of E&E and the requirements of the accounting standard.